 Here are some possible questions to guide you.

 - Do you really need a large table (workspace)?

 - Are you able to digitise your files or would you need a cupboard?

 - If so, how many files are we talking about?

 It is also important to keep your home office neat and void of clutters.
 Also, if you really need your files with you in the same space.
 A proper filing system goes a long way to maintaining a clean office.

 RELATED ARTICLE: DECLUTTER YOUR HOME IN 30 DAYS

 Bringing in a little green plant adds an element of freshness and life to your home office.
 Not to mention, it looks real pretty too.

-When there are greens, there must be natural light.
+Anyway, when there are greens, there are natural sunlight.
 Getting some natural lights in your space will let your space feel bigger and breathable.
 Those fresh lights penetrating in could help you function better as well.